 Cultivation: Swamp Agrimony prefers full sun to light shade, moist conditions, and loamy, silty, gravelly, or sandy soil.
 It tolerates temporary flooding during the spring.

-Range & Habitat: Swamp Agrimony is occasional throughout Illinois (see Distribution Map).
+Range & Habitat: Swamp Agrimony is occasional throughout Illinois (see Distribution Map), where it is native.
 Habitats include openings in floodplain woodlands, swamps, soggy thickets, gravelly seeps, riverbottom prairies and prairie swales, and roadside ditches.
 The preceding habitats can be either sandy or non-sandy.

 Faunal Associations: The nectar and pollen of the flowers attract small bees and flower flies (Syrphidae).
 Larvae of the midge, Contarinia agrimoniae, feed on the flower buds, flowers, & developing seeds of Agrimonia spp. and other species in the Rose family, while an aphid, Macrosiphum agrimoniellum, sucks juices from the flowering stems.
 Insects that feed on the foliage of Agrimonia spp. include larvae of a sawfly (Fenella nigrita), larvae of a Gelechiid moth (Anacampsis agrimoniella), and larvae of a Tischeriid moth (Coptotriche agrimoniella).
 Because the foliage is bitter-tasting and high in tannins, it is usually avoided by mammalian herbivores.
 The bur-like fruits can cling to the fur of mammals, the feathers of birds, and the clothing of humans, which spreads the seeds to new locations.

 Photographic Location: Near Cowle's Bog at the Indiana Dunes National Lakeshore in NW Indiana, where it was moist, partially shaded, and sandy.